pu2clr/SI4735/examples/SI47XX_03_OLED_I2C/README.md

-# Radios based on Si4735 working with OLED/I2C
+# Receivers based on Si4735 working with OLED/I2C

 This folder shows some examples using the radio based on Si4735 working with OLED/I2C.